jaykhatri0875/jay-khatri-portfolio/README.md

 # Jay Khatri
-This is my data analytics portfolio
+This is my data analytics portfolio.
+Under construction will be updating soon !

 # [Project 1: Sepsis prediction (Final year project)](https://github.com/jaykhatri0875)
 * Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.